Skip to content

 How hard is Beinn na h-Eaglaise?

-Beinn na h-Eaglaise is rated 4/5 (challenging) on the OutdoorSCOT scale.
-The standard route covers about 14km with 603m of ascent and takes most walkers 4-7 hours.
+We grade Beinn na h-Eaglaise at 4/5, which puts it in challenging territory.
+The usual route is around 14km with 603m of climbing; allow 4-7 hours.
 Terrain: Stalkers' path for the approach, then heather and Torridonian sandstone slabs.

-Where do I park for Beinn na h-Eaglaise?
+Where should I park to climb Beinn na h-Eaglaise?

 Standard parking is at NG902509 near Ullapool.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.